crcx/parable/Parable.md

 The language is rigidly built around reverse polish structure and the data stack.
 The language does not provide access to the parser and no facilities exist for modifying the compiler behaviour from user level code.

-*The compiler and bytecode interpreter can be extended, but only by the _user interface layer_, not in Parable itself.*
+*The compiler and bytecode interpreter can be extended, but only by the user interface layer, not in Parable itself.*

 Parable itself has no user interface.
 The interface is defined as a separate layer, and can be adapted for specific platform(s) as desired.
 The user interfaces should provide the *standard library* which defines names for the bytecodes and various commonly used functions.